-A Holter monitor is a battery-operated portable device that measures and tape records your heart’s activity (ECG) continuously for 24 to 48 hours or longer (30 days) depending on the monitor used.
-The device is the size of a small camera.
-It has wires with silver dollar-sized electrodes that attach to your skin.
+A Holter monitor is a battery-operated portable device that records your heart’s activity (ECG) continuously for 24 to 48 hours depending on the physician’s orders.
+The monitor is small and lightweight.
+This monitor comes with few wires and electrodes that are attached in certain areas of the chest.

 Who performs the test?

 The test is performed by a licensed Respiratory Therapist.